Intelligent-Silicon/AutoUnattend/Microsoft-Windows-Setup.md

 </RunSynchronousCommand>
 ```

 Other ways to copy files to the root drive of the windows installation is to use the ```$OEM$ Folders``` and sub folders.
-This can be handy for copying user programs like Clarion, Firefox, MS Office, Notepad++ to be installed later on in the installation process.
+This can be handy for copying user programs like Softvelocity's Clarion, Lindersoft's SetupBuilder, Firefox, MS Office, Notepad++ to be installed later on in the installation process.
 On the USB memory stick after using the windows media creation tool to copy the windows installation files onto the USB stick, there will be a ```sources``` folder in the root folder.
 Under the ```sources``` folder, add a subfolder called ```$OEM$ Folders```.
 Below are the subfolder options that can exist.

 ```
 \sources\$OEM$ Folders\Textmode					Contains updated mass-storage drivers and hardware abstraction layer (HAL) files that the text-mode part of Setup requires.